 But I knew his fate was sealed.
 He had no process, no strategy.
 He made drunken bets based on zero statistical advantages.
 Yet he continued to defy the odds.

-Meanwhile, my statistical method – making every bet to maximize my probability of success – was losing.
+Meanwhile, my statistical methods – making every bet to maximize my probability of success – were losing.

 And now it became even more interesting.
 The gentleman started to increase his bets.
-I knew the end was near.
+The end was near.
 I can’t tell you how many times I’ve seen traders, particularly options traders, become overconfident after a winning streak and decide to arbitrarily increase their position size.
 This is often a recipe for catastrophic failure.

 So what’s the lesson here?